 Water coming from the pressure relief valve is collected in the drain pan.
 The drain pan is connected to a drain hose inside the unit.
-Connect the drain hose to an appropriate drain according to the applicable legislation.
+You must connect the drain hose to an appropriate drain according to the applicable legislation.
 You can route the drain hose through the left or right side panel.